manta-innovations/manta-innovations.github.io/_posts/2020-01-22-aws-glue-quickstart.md

 the repo and follow the [README](https://www.github.com/jhole89/aws-glue-sbt-quickstart/README.md) to get started, or alternatively check out the [build.sbt](https://www.github.com/jhole89/aws-glue-sbt-quickstart/build.sbt) to see how to adapt this pattern to an already existing repo.

+*Note:* While AWS Glue and Apache Spark support writing jobs in Scala and Python (via PySpark), we have only talked about Glue and Spark in the context of Scala here.
+This is because Apache Spark is written in Scala and we encourage anyone using Spark to interface with it using Scala.
+Ignoring the numerous typesafe benefits of a language like Scala, if we are using a framework written in one language, we should use that language to integrate with it.
+Using PySpark is the equivalent of trying to write a Sprint Boot application via a Python wrapper - there's a reason this doesn't exist, it's a bad idea.
+Despite this all the above still stands for PySpark, however instead of jars we have to provide our shared library as a zipfile, but all the rest of the ideas and patterns still hold.